Chemistry (Chem)

 CHEM 454.
 Inorganic Chemistry II.
 3 Credits.

 Chemistry of inorganic compounds in terms of modern theories and concepts.
-Prerequisites: CHEM 254 and CHEM 342.
-Corequisites: CHEM 454L.
+Prerequisite: CHEM 254 and CHEM 342.
+Corequisite: CHEM 454L.
 F, even years.

 CHEM 454L.
 Inorganic Chemistry II Laboratory.
 1 Credit.